Implement a result list

 • Miscellaneous:

 • uri: The URI of the item.
-Although you won’t typically use this to render the item in the result list, this property should be saved, as its value will be required when logging a usage analytics Click event for the item (see Opening Query Results).
+Although you won’t typically use this to render the item in the result list, this property should be saved, as its value will be required when logging a UA click event for the item.

 • isRecommendation: Whether the query result item was recommended by a Coveo ML Automatic Relevance Tuning (ART) model.
 You may want to use this property to render Coveo ML recommendations in a distinctive fashion in the result list.

-For legacy reasons, several of the above properties are duplicated in PascalCase (for example, each item in the results array has both the clickUri and ClickUri properties).
+For legacy reasons, several of the preceding properties are duplicated in PascalCase.
+For example, each item in the results array has both the clickUri and ClickUri properties.
 You should always use the camelCase version (for example, clickUri).

 POST https://myorganizationid9sd8df7s.org.coveo.com/rest/search/v2 HTTP/1.1